 - Easy to make.
 You don’t need a mixer or special ingredients and there’s no need to chill the batter.
 Just mix, scoop, bake and enjoy.
 Make macaroons with the kids!

 - Many variations.
 It’s very easy to tailor to your tastes too.
-Not a fan of chocolate?
-You can leave it out.
-Love nuts?
-Add them in.
+Add chocolate, nuts and all your favorite things.

 - Tastes just like you remember them.
-Best of all, if you grew up eating them like I did, these pinoy coconut macaroons is a delicious trip down memory lane.
+Best of all, if you grew up eating them like I did, these pinoy coconut macaroons are a delicious trip down memory lane.

 This chewy coconut macaroons recipe couldn’t get any simpler.
 We start with very few, easy-to-find ingredients.